waa/mtx-changer-python/README.md

 ### Example command lines and outputs:

-Get the number of slots:
+- `slots` Get the number of slots:
 ```
-# ./mtx-changer-python.py /dev/chgr0 slots X Y Z JobId JobName
+# ./mtx-changer-python.py /dev/chgr0 slots X Y Z
 44
 ```
-- The slots command does not care about the slot, drive device, nor drive index, but they must be present.
+The slots command does not care about the slot, drive device, nor drive index (X, Y, Z), but they must be present.

-The list command will return a list of full slots in the format slot:volume:
+- `list` will return a list of full slots in the format slot:volume like this:
 ```
-# ./mtx-changer-python.py /dev/chgr0 list X Y Z JobId JobName
+# ./mtx-changer-python.py /dev/chgr0 list X Y Z
 30:G03030TA
 1:G03001TA
 2:G03002TA